There’s been a lot of murmuring in the media of the need for BNPL regulation in major global markets, such as the US, Australia and the UK.

 Since the regulator’s job is to regulate consumer debt and manage its effect on the economy, this potential domino effect on the economy is what’s keeping the regulator up at night.

-Watch this LendIt Fintech webinar recording to hear what BNPL industry leaders have to say about regulation:
+Watch the LendIt Fintech webinar recording to hear what industry leaders have to say about BNPL regulation:

 What to do to swim and not sink?

 There are essentially two categories of players in the BNPL space:

 - Traditional financial institutions, including banks, credit card companies and traditional lenders

 - Tech companies, such as fintechs and even big tech companies